Practicum in Human Nutritional Sciences

 • the opportunity for “hands-on” learning

-• opportunity to work with the public
+• opportunity to work directly with the public

-• applying theory to real life situations
+• applying theory to real-life situations

 • applying or developing skills including, interpersonal, communication, problem solving, educational program development, time management